-Boiling Point: At the boiling point of the fluid the temperature stability is difficult to maintain.
-Furning is excessive.
-Excessive amounts of heater power may be required because of the heat of vaporization.
+Boiling Point: At or near the boiling point of the fluid, the temperature stability is difficult to maintain.
+Furning or evaporation is excessive.
+Large amounts of heater power may be required because of the heat of vaporization.

-Decomposition: All high temperature fluids may reach a temperature point at which decomposition of some form will begin.
-While it always begins slowly at some lower temperature, the rate can increase to the point of danger or impracticality at a higher temperature.
+Decomposition: The temperature may reach a point at which decomposition of the fluid begins.
+Further increasing the temperature may accelerate decomposition to the point of danger or impracticality.